Machione/hdanywhere-matrix-controller/README.md

 ## Installation

 1. Download the [latest release](https://github.com/Machione/hdanywhere-matrix-controller/releases/latest).
 2. The code is designed to run within a simple HTTP server.
 If your system has [Python 3](https://www.python.org) installed, then this is as simple as executing `python3 -m http.server` from within the directory of the index.html.
-If not, then try [Mongoose](https://mongoose.ws/binary/).
+If not, then try [Mongoose](https://mongoose.ws/binary/) or anothe server of your choice.
 3. Go to <http://localhost:8000/>.

 ## Special Thanks

 - [LeaderLine](https://anseki.github.io/leader-line/)
 - [Font Awesome](https://fontawesome.com)
 - The HDanywhere support team.
 Although the product I was using for testing is discontinued, they were very supportive and helpful with my enquiries.
-In particular, this [manual of HTTP, IR, and serial codes was helpful](https://docs.google.com/document/d/12xdnd2cLizXNOwUH1vIXhhS6DVLToKhTEnpuNrifNjk/edit?usp=sharing) was helpful.
+In particular, this [manual of HTTP, IR, and serial codes](https://docs.google.com/document/d/12xdnd2cLizXNOwUH1vIXhhS6DVLToKhTEnpuNrifNjk/edit?usp=sharing) was helpful.

 ## Development